-I acquired my apartment on 6 February and my personal details is yet to be registered.
-Need I be worried?
-My conveyancing solicitor in Piccadilly said it would be registered in less than a month.
+I completed on my flat on 9 August and the transaction details is not yet on the land registry website.
+Any reason for this?
+My conveyancing solicitor in Piccadilly said it should be dealt with in a couple of weeks.
 Are properties in Piccadilly particularly slow to register?

-As far as conveyancing in Piccadilly registration is no quicker or slower than the rest of England and Wales.
-As opposed to being determined by geographic area, timescales can adjust depending on who lodges the application, whether there are errors and if the Land registry must send notices to any other parties.
-Currently approximately three quarters of submission are completed in less than three weeks but some can be subject to protracted hold-ups.
-Registration occurs once the new owner has moved in to the property so post completion formalities is not usually an essential issue yet if it is urgent that the the registration takes place urgently then you or your conveyancer could communicate with the Registry to express the reasoning for the application to be prioritised.
+As far as conveyancing in Piccadilly registration is no quicker or slower than anywhere else in the country.
+As opposed to being determined by geographic area, timescales can differ according to the party submitting the application, whether there are errors and if the Land registry must send notices to any other parties.
+Currently in the region of 80% of submission are fully dealt with within 12 days but some can be subject to protracted hold-ups.
+Registration is effected after the buyer is living at the premises so registration formalities is not always primary concern yet if there is a degree of urgency associated with the registration then you or your conveyancer could contact the land registry and explain the circumstances.

 I am purchasing a new build house in Piccadilly benefiting from help to buy.
 The builders refused to budge the price so I negotiated 6k of fixtures and fittings instead.
 The sale representative advised me not reveal to my solicitor about the deal as it will jeopardize my mortgage with the lender.
 Should I keep quiet?.